yshuyan/spec-kit/templates/commands/tasks-unit.md

 ---
 description: Generate an actionable, dependency-ordered test-tasks.md for the unit test suite based on available test design artifacts.
 scripts:
-  sh: scripts/bash/check-unit-prerequisites.sh --json
+  sh: bash scripts/bash/check-unit-prerequisites.sh --json
-  ps: scripts/powershell/check-unit-prerequisites.ps1 -Json
+  ps: pwsh scripts/powershell/check-unit-prerequisites.ps1 -Json
 ---

 **IMPORTANT: Generate all documentation in Chinese (简体中文).
 All sections, descriptions, and content should be written in Chinese.**